Jumps of Jacobians via orthogonal canonical forms: Preliminaries

 \end{definition}

-We refer to \cite[\S6.1.3.7]{HN16} for the property that $j_i(A,k'/k)\in [0,1)$ for all $k'/k$ tame, and the property that $\phi_{k'/k}$ is an isomorphism if and only if $A$ has \emph{semi-abelian}\footnote{Recall that we say that an Abelian $k$-variety $A$ has semi-abelian reduction if the special fiber of the N\'eron model of $A$ is a semi-abelian variety.} reduction.
+We refer to \cite[\S6.1.3.7]{HN16} for the property that $j_i(A,k'/k)\in [0,1)$ for all $k'/k$ tame, and the property that $\phi_{k'/k}$ is an isomorphism if and only if $A$ has \emph{semi-abelian}\footnote{Recall that we say that an Abelian $k$-variety $A$ has semi-abelian reduction if the identity component of the special fiber of the N\'eron model of $A$ is a semi-abelian variety.} reduction.

 \begin{definition}[$k$-jumps] We define the \emph{$k$-jumps} of $A/k$ to be the $g$-tuple of real numbers

 where the limit is taken over all tame extensions $k'/k$ in $k^a$ ordered by inclusion. \end{definition}